Current Repo Rate: 2022_WC

 How Does Repo Rate Work?

-The Repo Rate or repurchase rate is the interest rate at which the Central Bank of India (RBI) lends money to commercial banks to meet short-term fund requirements to maintain liquidity and control inflation.
-During high inflation, RBI increases the Repo Rate thereby discouraging borrowing by businesses which in turn slows down the investment activities in the economy and reduces the supply of money in the market.
+The Repo Rate or repurchase rate is the interest rate at which the Central Bank of India (RBI) lends funds to commercial banks to meet short-term fund requirements to maintain liquidity and control inflation.
+During high inflation, RBI increases the Repo Rate thereby discouraging borrowing by businesses which in turn slows down the investment activities in the economy and reduces the supply of funds in the market.
 Besides inflation, you can see an increased Repo Rate when there is a risk of currency depreciation in the country.
-Alternatively, during a high recession, the Repo Rates are decreased to encourage borrowing and increase the flow of money in the market.
-The current Repo Rate as of February 2024 is 6.50%*.
+Alternatively, during a high recession, the Repo Rates are decreased to encourage borrowing and increase the flow of Funds in the market.
+The current Repo Rate as of June 2024 is 6.50%*.

 Impact of the Repo Rate_WC